Kuenni/MCHAMMER/README.md

 # MCHAMMER
 -------------------------------------------------------------------------
-- Monte Carlo Ho Analysis for Muon Measurement and Enhanced Recognition -
+- Monte Carlo HO Analysis for Muon Measurement and Enhanced Recognition -
 -------------------------------------------------------------------------
 Analyzer for CMSSW.
 Studies for using HO in the L1 Muon Trigger.